Cat & Dog Surgeries in Orland Park

 Your pet needs to undergo surgery.
 What can you expect?
-Whether your pet has an injury, needs preventative care or has a hereditary condition requiring correction, our skilled veterinarians and technicians in Orland Park are highly trained and capable of performing various surgeries to address their needs.
+Whether your pet has an injury, needs preventative care or has a hereditary condition requiring correction, our skilled veterinarians and technicians in Orland Park are highly trained and capable of performing various cat and dog surgeries to address their needs.
 We utilize the most reliable, up-to-date surgical equipment, instruments, and safety protocols to ensure the safety of each patient, and always perform preliminary exams and diagnostics to minimize risk during veterinary surgery.
 To schedule your pet’s surgery, call us at (708) 478-7788.

 Our Surgical Services